kgashok/PlumConfusedOpensource/docs/functions.md

 ## Changelog

+### March 2025
+- Implemented tweet filtering functionality for "All Tweets" and "Original Tweets"
+- Added filter buttons with active state indicators in the UI
+- Enhanced database queries to support composite primary keys for retweets
+- Improved filtering logic to exclude retweets based on text pattern
+- Added counter to show the number of tweets in each filter category
+- Fixed UI issues with duplicate variable declarations
+- Added more robust error handling for empty tweet collections

 ### Feb 2025
 - Enhanced repost error handling to display beneath tweets
 - Added success message with clickable tweet URL for reposts